 To convert the pins to the left of the headpin, you must move to the right at the stance according to rule # 3.
 So for the 2 pin, 4 pin, and 7 pin you must apply the same rules as above by moving to the right 3 boards from where you stand for the strike to convert the 2 pin, 6 boards to the right to convert the 4 pin, and 9 boards to the right to convert the 7 pin.
 Again, you need to move your target at the arrows to compensate for the larger angle.

 Do your best to go to the the lanes and practice this week.
-Good bowling takes time, so try and be patient with yourself.
-If you do things right from the start, you will improve more quickly.
+Good bowling takes time and If you do things right from the start, you will improve more quickly.
 Try this 3-6-9 method for your spares and adjust a board or two when necessary.

-Next week I'll be discussing other spares in Part 2.
+Next week I'll be discussing How to Make Spares- Part 2.
 See you then.